Miniature Goat Breeds

 These adorable small goats are another heavier breed making them a great option for a small homestead.
 They are more on the stocky side and for that reason are raised for meat rather than milk.

-A calm and submissive breed making this gentle goat a wonderful addition to the family homestead.
-The kids just love to climb and play so having obstacles will not only give them hours of enjoyment but you as well!
+A calm and submissive breed makes this gentle goat a wonderful addition to the family homestead.
+The kids just love to climb and play, so having obstacles will not only give them hours of enjoyment but you as well!

 The average weight is 60-75 pounds and they stand at an average of 18 inches tall.